Less is More: Why 2D Warehouse Barcode Labels Are Increasing in Popularity

 Two-dimensional – or 2D – barcodes, on the other hand, can store thousands of characters of information.
 That’s because 2D barcodes encode data vertically and horizontally.

-Not only do they contain more data, they’re typically smaller than 1D barcodes.
+Not only do they contain more data, but they’re typically smaller than 1D barcodes.
 This can be beneficial if a rack bay or bin area contains a dense number of positions.

 A 2D barcode can contain information like: product name, serial number, lot number, date of arrival, date to be shipped and more.
 A single scan captures all the pertinent information, which is then easily accessible in the facility’s inventory management software.